HydrefLab/laravel-adr/README.md

 if it is either strict DDD approach (repositories, use cases and everything) or typical Laravel models, or some service layer or something else.

-In _ADR_ pattern, the action is responsible to call the domain and then pass eventual domain processing result to the responder.
+Action is responsible to call the domain and then pass eventual domain processing result to the responder.
 So, basically, actions are one-method (thin) controllers, thus we can call it request handlers.
-Since actions are thin controllers, it is quite handy to use them as invokable classes, which also simplifies testing.
+Since they are thin controllers, it is quite handy to use them as invokable classes, which also simplifies testing.

 Responder in _ADR_ is the presentation layer.
 Responder receives necessary data form the action and builds response that is send back to the client.
-It is also possible, and sometimes handy, to include content negotiation within responder, i.e. prepare response in the format that suits the client best, based on request accept header.
+It is also possible, and sometimes handy, to include content negotiation within responder, i.e. prepare response in the format that suits the client best, based on request `Accept` header.

 # Usage